Skip to main content

 Dir.
 José Mojica Marins

 At the end of This Night I Shall Possess Your Corpse, the second Coffin Joe film, Joe (Mojica Marins) was cornered in a spooky swamp by torch-bearing villagers who’d had enough of his violent, misogynistic shenanigans.
 Denouncing God while laughing in their faces, Joe sank into the swamp and apparently drowned.
 Didn't he?
 Not so!
 As a flashback explains, he was pulled up out of the water again and imprisoned for his heinous crimes.
-40 years later and he is eventually released from jail, and greeted on the outside by his faithful manservant Bruno.
+40 years later and he is eventually released from jail, and greeted on the outside by his faithful servant Bruno.
 How does Joe celebrate his freedom?
-Why, he goes in search of a woman worthy of bearing his child of course!
+Why, he goes in search of a woman 'worthy' of bearing him a child - and thus helping him obtain immortality by extending his bloodline!
 Cue much torture, bloodshed, nightmarish visions and a few familiar faces from the past, as José Mojica Marins finally closes the long-awaited last chapter of his Coffin Joe Trilogy.

 Embodiment perfectly concludes At Midnight I'll Take Your Soul and This Night in terms of its contextual linearity.
 There is a real sense of continuity.
-Just like This Night repeated and extended upon the plot from At Midnight, so too does Embodiment, with the story centring on Joe torturing various women to see who will make a suitable bride with whom he can conceive a child.
-There’s even another trippy and brutal excursion into a parched and desolate Hell, and those furious philosophical ejaculations from ol’ Joe his admirers love so much.
-Flashbacks to the earlier films pepper the narrative, and Joe is still plagued by the grotesque ghosts of his former victims.
+Just like This Night repeated and extended upon the plot from At Midnight, so too does Embodiment, with the story centring on Joe torturing various women to see who has the strength and conviction to be his bride, and with whom he can conceive a child.
+There’s even another trippy and brutal excursion into a parched and desolate Hell, and those furious philosophical ejaculations from ol’ Joe that his admirers love so much.
+Flashbacks to the earlier films pepper the narrative, and Joe is still plagued by the ghosts of his former victims.
 The scene depicting his ascent from the murky waters he sank into at the end of This Night is shot in black and white and features lookalike actor Raymond Castile as the young Joe.
 It seamlessly merges with the other flashbacks and effortlessly boasts the same spooky atmosphere as the prior films.
-Certain characters from the other instalments also turn up, such as hunchbacked manservant Bruno (Rui Rezende) and Joe’s arch nemesis, corrupt cop Coronel Pontes (Jece Valadão) who teams up with the son of one of Joe’s victims from the first film.
+Certain characters from the other instalments also turn up, such as hunchbacked servant Bruno (Rui Rezende) and Joe’s arch nemesis, corrupt cop Coronel Pontes (Jece Valadão) who teams up with the son of one of Joe’s victims from the first film.

 The same gothic trimmings that enshrouded the previous films also pervade Embodiment, and are all the more striking because of the modern urban setting.
 As Joe is released from prison, he and Bruno make their way through the streets of São Paulo, providing the film with some of its most unusual and arresting shots.
 The sight of Joe, now a much older man, with his top hat, long cloak and demonically long fingernails is fantastically anachronistic within the context of modern day Brazil.
 Then again, Joe was always at odds with the world around him, regardless of time or place.
 Interestingly, Marins allows his camera to linger along the grimy sidewalks and back alleys, capturing images of a city on the verge of economic collapse.
-Street kids, drug dealers, addicts, homeless people and general squalor and degradation are the sights that greet Joe when he leaves prison.
-He seems affected by these sights, and Marins works in some sly social-commentary on the state of Brazil’s street culture and corrupt police force, who don’t think twice about shooting street kids in an attempt to ‘clean up’ the city and protect its inhabitants and economy.
+Street kids, drug dealers, addicts, homeless people, and despair and poverty are the sights that greet Joe when he leaves prison.
+He seems deeply affected, and Marins works in some social-commentary on the state of Brazil’s street culture and corrupt police force, who don’t think twice about shooting people in an attempt to ‘clean up’ the city and protect its inhabitants and economy.

 It’s interesting to see how Marins depicts the violence in this film.
 While the other two instalments of the trilogy were pretty sadistic and gruesome for their time, they weren’t competing with the current slew of extreme ‘torture-porn’ flicks.
-Embodiment, with its state of the art effects and make up, bigger budget and vastly superior production values, and use of real people involved with genuine body-modification, boasts some savagely extreme imagery that would make Pinhead weep.
+Embodiment, with its state of the art effects and make up, bigger budget and vastly superior production values, and use of real people involved with genuine body-modification, boasts some savagely extreme imagery that would make Pinhead wince.
 While it certainly gives other contemporary horror a run for its money in the gore department, it still exhibits that unique oddball, deranged tone of its predecessors.
-There are flayings, bloody lashings, fiery brandings and piercings, someone sown up in a pig’s carcass (!) and an utterly vile, Bret Easton Ellis-inspired death involving a rat, molten cheese and forcibly splayed legs… Some of these scenes have an anarchic free-for-all feel that echo, and trump those depicted in Dario Argento’s Mother of Tears.
-Indeed, an interesting parallel can be drawn with Dario Argento who also took many years to wrap up a revered trilogy.
+There are flayings, bloody lashings, fiery brandings and piercings.
+Some of these scenes have an anarchic free-for-all feel that echo, and trump those depicted in Dario Argento’s Mother of Tears.
+Indeed, an interesting parallel can be drawn with Dario Argento who also took many years to wrap up a cult trilogy.
 Other striking imagery comes courtesy of the showdown which takes place in an empty fairground in the middle of the woods, complete with creepy carousel and House of Horrors.

 Embodiment of Evil is as off the wall and utterly unbalanced as horror cinema gets, and its also testament to Marins’ ecstatic and unique brand of filmmaking.
-He emerges as a filmmaker who still cuts out on his own and still wields the power to shock, provoke, confound and titillate.
-That Embodiment ends on such a gleeful, weirdly upbeat note – no doubt bringing a touch of the warm and fuzzies to fans of Coffin Joe (including myself), is bizarre proof that this unique character, this human monster with murderous flaws and a bad ‘tude, can still remain so utterly compelling 40 years after he last strut across our screens.
+He emerges as a singular filmmaker who still wields the power to shock, provoke, confound and titillate.
+That Embodiment ends on such a gleeful, weirdly upbeat note – no doubt bringing a touch of the warm and fuzzies to fans of Coffin Joe, is bizarre proof that this unique character, this human monster with murderous flaws and unwavering stance against organised religion, can still remain so utterly compelling 40 years after he last strut across our screens.

 Popular posts from this blog